geomstats/geomstats/README.rst

 **NEWS**:

-- Google's Season of Docs (SoD) 2022: Geomstats is applying!
+- Google's Season of Docs (SoD) 2022: Geomstats is participating!
 Interested?
    - Find details about being a Google SoD's writer `here <https://developers.google.com/season-of-docs/docs/tech-writer-guide>`_ and details about Geomstats' proposal `here  <https://geomstats.github.io/gsod.html>`_.
    - Feel free to reach out to us, and/or to register your interest on the `SoD 2022 github repository <https://github.com/google/season-of-docs/tree/main/2022-participants>`_.
-   - Deadline May 16th, at 18:00 UTC, but we recommend getting in touch with us before the end of April.
+   - Submit your `statement of interest <https://developers.google.com/season-of-docs/docs/tech-writer-statement>`_ via email to nmiolane@gmail.com before May 1st, at 18:00 UTC.
+   - Selected technical writers will be notified no later than May 16th.

 - The white paper summarizing the findings from our `ICLR 2021 challenge of computational differential geometry and topology <https://gt-rl.github.io/challenge>`__ is out. `Read it here <https://arxiv.org/abs/2108.09810>`__.